-Come out and watch some of the best dogs in the country competing to be the 2016 USBCHA National Champion!
-It begins on Thursday September 22nd with the first of two qualifying rounds and runs thru Sunday the 25th where the top pointed handler and dog teams will compete in the double lift.
-Admission is free.
+Come out and watch some of the best dogs in the country competing to be the 2017 USBCHA National Champion.
+It begins on Thursday October 12th with the first of two qualifying rounds and runs thru Sunday the 15th where the top pointed handler and dog teams will compete in the double lift.

 Sponsorships are a key part to make the USBCHA National Cattledog Finals possible.
 With the financial help of our many supporters, we can once again produce another great event which tests the skills of both working dogs and their handlers like no other in the nation.